toybz/Introduction-To-Software-Development-Article/Part2.md

-Web Design :
+Intro to Web Design :

-Web design deals with building and beutifying the content of the web pages  that gets displayed in the browser.It deals with the aesthetic of the web page.
+Web design deals with building and beutifying the content of the web pages ,  that gets displayed in the browser.It deals with the aesthetic of the web page.

 Web page are built using HTML for structuring the blocks of content and CSS for placement and aesthetic.
 HTML and CSS are good entry points for anyone  looking to  get into web developmment as its easy to learn and building projects with it is fast once you understand how to use them both.